 Dexter Training Ground: 65 Dexter Street.
 Formally known as Camp Fremont, it is a historically significant training ground for Colored Civil War Troops of the Union Army.
 See more here:

 Classical High School: 770 Westminster Street.
-Rudolph Fisher, a Harlem Renaissance figure and the first to write Black detective fiction, graduated here in 1915, serving as associate editor of the yearbook, the class poet, and was acknowledged as "the class genius" in his biography.
+Rudolph Fisher, a Harlem Renaissance figure and the first to write Black detective fiction, graduated here in 1915, serving as associate editor of the yearbook, the class poet, and was acknowledged as "the class genius."
 Brown's first Black female graduate, Ethel Tremaine Robinson, is also a graduate of Classical.

 John Hope Settlement: 7 Thomas Whitten Way.
 See John Hope above under College Hill.